-Education Needed on the Dangers of Counterfeit Drugs Sold Online
+Education Needed on Potential Dangers of Buying Drugs Online

 The growth of online e-commerce platforms has significantly fueled the proliferation of counterfeit goods on the internet.
-Not surprisingly, this trend has also led to a surge in pirated pharmaceutical products sold online.
-A report published by the Organisation for Economic Co-operation and Development (OECD) in March 2019 revealed that counterfeit pharmaceuticals are the tenth most pirated product traded online, which one source valued at between $70 to $200 billion USD.
+Not surprisingly, this trend has also led to a surge in imitation pharmaceutical products sold online.
+A report published by the Organisation for Economic Co-operation and Development (OECD) in March 2019 revealed that drugs are the tenth most counterfeited product traded online, which one source valued at between $70 to $200 billion USD.
 With so much at stake, brand protection in the pharma industry has become a critical aspect of the industry’s online strategy.

 How the Internet Creates Easy Pathways to Counterfeit Drugs